TREATMENT FOR BETTER VISION

 - Analysis of the colour vision and contrast sensitivity of the eyes.

 - Lumbar puncture.

 The Best Neuro-Ophthalmology Center In Delhi

 We are undoubtedly one of the best neuro-Ophthalmology centres in Delhi.
-We not only have a dedicated department that addresses these issues but also a robust team of experienced doctors, headed by Dr Surya Kant Jha, a renowned neuro-Ophthalmologist.
+We not only have a dedicated department that addresses these issues but also a robust team of experienced doctors, headed by Dr Surya Kant Jha, a renowned ophthalmologist in Delhi.

 We do not believe in lingering the treatment.
 Once a patient comes into our care, we try to identify the problem within a short span and start the treatment as early as possible.

-Our high tech facility enables our doctors to ensure that our patients get the best possible treatment within a pocket-friendly budget.
+Our high tech facility enables our doctors to ensure that our patients get the best possible neuro Ophthalmology treatment within a pocket-friendly budget.

 Book an Appointment

 By removing the lenticule from the cornea, its curvature gets altered.
 As the refractive power of the eyes depends on the cornea shape; therefore, by changing the shape of the cornea, it is easy to correct the vision of the eye.